Futurist, fabulist, memoirist. With Nicolas Winter.

 “So then I had a realist phase… AWFUL.”
 With Erin Hoffman at Ideomancer.

-“Well, you know, it’s about someone who leaves home and then he’s haunted by a ghost.”
+“It’s about someone who leaves home and then he’s haunted by a ghost.”
 With Locus Magazine.

 “I wanted to write the book I wanted.”
 With Nic Clarke at Strange Horizons.